 Students will be introduced to quantitative reasoning for solving a variety of statistical problems, including business-related problems.
-Content focuses on statistical studies, statistical graphs, descriptive statistics, elementary discrete probability, discrete probability distributions, continuous probability distributions, and estimation of unknown parameters by confidence intervals.
+Content focuses on statistical studies, statistical graphs, descriptive statistics, elementary discrete probability, discrete probability distributions, continuous probability distributions, and estimation of unknown parameters by confidence intervals, and basic hypothesis testing.
 Students learn to calculate measures of central tendency and variation, use probability to make statistical decisions, and interpret graphical and quantitative data.
-Use of the computer for processing data and interpretation of computer output is required.
+Use of the computer for processing data and interpretation of computer output are required